2i2c-org/team-compass/projects/managed-hubs/support.md

 See [](time-off:annual-expected) for our broader policies and support commitments during this time.

 (support:expected-time-off:policy)=
-### Expected time off policy
+### Expected time off support policy

 Below is our policy for support during expected time off:

 - We monitor our support e-mail for major incidents, but do not guarantee a response for non-essential requests or questions.
+  % NOTE: In the future we may define a policy for support if a community knows and
+  %   tells us they are doing essential work during expected time off.
+  %   We can update this policy when we discuss and make a decision on this.
 - We will take steps to minimize harm and avoid catastrophic problems (e.g. incidents that drastically increase costs), but will not perform non-essential actions.
-We will not treat "a general outage" as catastrophic unless we get an explicit signal in advance from a community representative they are doing essential work during this time.
+We will assume there is _no essential work happening on any of our hubs for all communities_.
 - If there is a catastrophic incident, we will take the minimal number of actions to reduce risk and damage to a reasonable level.
 - For non-catastrophic incidents and general change requests, we will wait until _after this period_ to resolve them.